Scargo Tower

 Scargo Tower is a 30 ft cobblestone tower located atop Scargo Hill in Dennis, Massachusetts on Cape Cod.

 History

 There have been three Scargo towers at this spot.
 The first tower was built in 1874 by the Tobey family.
 Constructed out of wood, it was destroyed by a gale in 1876.
 The second tower, known as "Tobey Tower" and also made of wood, burned down in 1900.
 The present tower was built of cobblestone in 1901 as a memorial to the Tobey family.

 The current tower, atop the area's tallest hill above the kettle of Scargo Lake, stands 30 feet high and 160 feet above sea level.
-The top of the tower provides a panoramic view that, on a clear day, extends as far as Provincetown and the Sagamore Bridge.
+The top of the tower provides a panoramic view that, on a clear day, extends as far as Provincetown and Gurnet Point.